fire-dragon-35/self-reflection-ai/README.md

 # Reflektion

-**AI-powered self-reflection for understanding your patterns, personality, and relationships.**
+**AI-powered self-reflection for understanding your patterns and personality.**

 ---

 ## What is Reflektion?

-Reflektion is a privacy-first mental health companion that helps you understand yourself through conversations with AI.
-Chat about your thoughts, relationships, and emotions—then get insights into your personality (Big Five) and attachment style.
+Reflektion helps you understand yourself through conversations with AI.
+Reflect on your thoughts, explore your patterns, and discover insights about your personality and how you relate to others.

 **Not therapy.
 Not journaling.
 Self-knowledge.**